mundstein/PointedBButton/README.md

 		#import "PointedBButton.h"

-2. Create the PointedBButton and add it to a visible view :
+2. Create the PointedBButton and add it to a visible view.
+It will just look like a BButton unless you call <code>setDirection</code> to either <code>PointedButtonDirectionLeft</code> or <code>PointedButtonDirectionRight</code>.

 		PointedBButton *btn = [[PointedBButton alloc] initWithFrame:CGRectMake(32.0, 20.0, 112.0, 40.0)];
         [btn setTitle:@"Login" forState:UIControlStateNormal]; // Set the button title